OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 In a hash table insertion operation, we don't want the hash table to get more than half full.
-Assume that any insert operation that would make the hash table become more half full will cause it instead to automatically be doubled in size and all existing records reinserted.
+Assume that any insert operation that would make the hash table become more than half full will cause it instead to automatically be doubled in size and all existing records reinserted.

 The correct way to handle this expansion is to calculate if expansion